 - Identify and prioritise sites for transformation.

-- Optional assistance with providing water in extreme weather.
+- Assistance with providing water after planting and in extreme weather.